 Is that no longer the case?

 There’s a new law and things are much better.
 It has distinct chapters for domestic and international arbitration.
 The international part is an almost direct copy of the Model Law “with no Colombianisation”, to quote leading local figure Eduardo Zuleta.

 Is there a chance that when it comes to the law history will repeat itself?

 There’s always a possibility – just look at India for how the best-laid plans can go awry if judges feel so inclined.
 But the message seems to have got through.
 Domestic and international arbitration are different creatures and the standards should be kept apart.
 The early decisions under the international part of the act are all reportedly exemplary.

 So are any international cases taking place at the centre?

-Very few (four are currently under way).
+Very few (just two cases were registered in 2017).
 But there are other things that make the CAC–CCB international.

 So it’s internationally minded – if not actually that international.

 Indeed – and it’s getting more so by the day.
 Thanks to the school – and its alumni – it now has relationships with lawyers around the region.
 That will help it to expand its arbitrator list.